sayani-kundu/11711-HateXplain/README.md

 ------------------------------------------
 ***Usage instructions***
 ------------------------------------------
-Please setup the **Dataset** first.
 Install the corresponding version of tensorflow (listed below) to avoid version conflicts.
 Next, install the required libraries using the following command (preferably inside an environent)

 ~~~
 pip install tensorflow==2.4.0